Editor’s note

 Introduction

 Alpha-gal syndrome (AGS) is a food allergy to mammal meat and other products made from mammals.
-It is caused by a tick bite and is sometimes called a red-meat allergy.
+It is caused by a tick bite and is sometimes called a tick bite meat allergy or a red meat allergy.

 Symptoms are different for different people.
-They can be bad, even life-threatening.
-There is no cure, so finding out early or preventing alpha-gal is important.
+They can range from mild to life-threatening.
+There is no known cure, so finding out early or preventing AGS is important.

-Learning about alpha-gal and ways to prevent tick bites can lower the risk of serious symptoms.
-This guide covers tick-caused red meat allergies in Missouri, symptoms and testing for alpha-gal syndrome, and prevention tips.
-For more help with meal planning, cooking, and shopping to avoid alpha-gal, check out MU Extension publications Cooking with Alpha-Gal (N1351) and Shopping for Alpha-Gal (N1352).
+Learning about AGS and ways to prevent tick bites can lower the risk of serious symptoms.
+This guide covers alpha-gal syndrome symptoms, testing, and prevention tips.
+For more help with meal planning, cooking, and shopping to avoid alpha-gal, check out MU Extension publications Cooking with Alpha-Gal Syndrome (N1351) and Shopping for Alpha-Gal Syndrome (N1352).

-Red meat from mammals like beef, pork, rabbit, venison, and sheep has a carbohydrate called alpha-galactose (alpha-gal).
+Red meat from mammals like beef, pork, rabbit, venison and sheep has a carbohydrate called alpha-gal.
+These molecules are also found in dairy foods and mammalian byproducts.
 Alpha-gal is also found in the saliva of the lone star tick.
-When this tick bites a person, it can transfer alpha-gal, causing an allergic reaction.
+When this tick bites a person, it can transfer alpha-gal, potentially causing alpha-gal syndrome.

 The lone star tick is common in the south and central U.S., including Missouri.
-Missouri may have one of the highest rates of AGS.
+Missouri has one of the higher rates of AGS.

 There are four steps to an AGS diagnosis.
 Your healthcare provider will typically: